-The Hive is an enhanced classroom provision for children with Special Educational Needs at Range 4 and above.
+The Hive is an enhanced classroom provision for students with Special Educational Needs at Range 4 and above.
 We create a bespoke, multi-sensory learning environment which focuses on Speech, Language & Communication Skill Development, Social & Emotional Skills, Independence, Life Skills, Motor Skill Development, and Core Learning progress in Reading, Writing and Maths.
-In order to meet the unique needs of our children, we create a tailor-made curriculum lead by the childrens’ interests and where possible we incorporate as much outdoor learning via the use of our school grounds and the world around them.
-We believe that experiential, hands on learning is the best way to support children who have additional needs and developing their knowledge of the world around them is also important to safeguard our children.
+In order to meet the unique needs of our students, we create a tailor-made curriculum lead by the students interests and where possible we incorporate as much outdoor learning via the use of our school grounds and the world around them.
+We believe that experiential, hands on learning is the best way to support students who have additional needs and developing their knowledge of the world around them is also important to safeguard our students.

-We believe that SEN should not be a barrier to aspirational thinking and we encourage all our children to be the best they can be, empowering them with self-belief and self-worth.
-Children are encouraged to work collaboratively with each other in order to take responsibility for their learning environment, as well as each other.
+We believe that SEN should not be a barrier to aspirational thinking and we encourage all our students to be the best they can be, empowering them with self-belief and self-worth.
+Students are encouraged to work collaboratively with each other in order to take responsibility for their learning environment, as well as each other.

 We are very open to visitors in The Hive so if you would like any further information about how we work and who we work with then please contact the school SENCo and we will be more than happy to accommodate you in our classroom!